Configure Podman Containers with Oracle Linux Automation Engine

 Podman creates volumes by adding a bind mount mapping a local directory to a directory within the container.
 We'll demonstrate this feature by running the same NGINX container and substituting a custom index.html page for the NGINX default.

-Ensure to leave a blank line between tasks for readability and follow YAML syntax rules and alignment.
+Ensure you leave a blank line between tasks for readability and follow YAML syntax rules and alignment.
+We'll use sed to complete this task as it allows the easy insertion of blocks of text into a file on a specific line.

 ansible.builtin.file: